 - Internal organ damage

 - Eye injuries, vision loss

 Recovering from the physical damage of a catastrophic injury can be a lifelong pursuit.
 In many cases, recovery may mean learning to live with, and cope with, a new set of limitations.
 Laborde Earles Injury Lawyers is there every step of the way for our clients who find themselves facing new challenges to restore their lives as fully as they can.

-Accidents That Can Cause Severe Injuries
+Accidents That Can Cause Catastrophic Injuries

 We represent victims who suffered catastrophic injuries in a wide range of accident types, including: